 How to Stay Organized at WorkNov 02, 2020

-f you walk into my office, you may not think I should be talking about organization at work.
-I have papers scrambled all over my desk and usually film equipment everywhere but the reality is we all have our own madness to what and how we do things.
+If you walk into my office, you may not think I have a right to be talking about organization at work.
+I have papers scrambled all over my desk and film equipment is usually everywhere but the reality is we all have our own method to our madness.
 So even though my work environment may not be organized to some standards, my work life is.
 Here are a few of my tips and tricks:

 As a millennial, I attest to being highly reliant on technology.
-But I would challenge to ask millennials, "Why?".
-It could be the reality we have had a computer or TV shoved in our face since a child, or it could be we want to be environmentally friendly, but for me, it is something much more simple.
-I lose EVERYTHING.
+But I would challenge to ask other millennials, "Why?"
+It could be the reality that we have had a computer or TV shoved in our face since childhood, or it could be we want to be environmentally friendly.
+For me, it is something much more simple: I lose EVERYTHING.

-My brain goes a million miles an hour and I have had a lot of training in mindfulness to help control it.
+My brain goes a million miles an hour even though I have had a lot of training in mindfulness to help control it.
 With my having to worry about keeping my mind organized, I sometimes set aside the physical environment of organization.
 So I know me.
-I know that I rely heavily on technology, not to fit the millennial style, but to make sure I stay organized.
+I know that I rely heavily on technology.
+Not to fit the millennial lifestyle, but to make sure I stay organized.
 I have found it is easy for me to lose a thumb drive, but it is hard for me to lose the Google Cloud.
-I know I lose my purse and wallet, but I can ask Google, Alexa, or Sirus to find my phone which is now my purse/wallet thanks to technology.
-Also, the nifty voice commands have become great resources to remind me to not forget to do a simple task when I get to a certain location minimizing the embarrassment of when I forgot to do something AGAIN.
+I know I lose my purse and wallet, but I can ask Google, or Alexa to find my phone (which is now my purse/wallet thanks to technology).
+Also, the nifty voice commands have become great resources to remind me to not forget to do a simple task when I get to a certain location, minimizing the embarrassment of when I forget to do something AGAIN.

 So if you haven't gathered this yet, my organization is more around having my mind and time organized which leads me to my next tip on how I stay organized: